 Students who plan to use Veteran Benefits must take the following actions each semester:

 - Complete the Request for VA Certification form and submit to the Glen Oaks Financial Aid Office.
-Form is available in the Financial Aid Office or at this link;
+Form is available in the Financial Aid Office.

-enrolled, and form of payment (checking/savings or credit card).
+- Form of Payment (checking/savings or credit card).

 Veteran Academic Advisor

 It is encouraged for you to meet with the VA Academic Advisor before you schedule your classes.
 Please note: Classes that are not required for your program of study cannot be certified.

 If the student has received Veterans Benefits for attendance at another college, he/she must:

 - Complete the VA Form 22-1995, Change of Program or Place of Training at www.gibill.va.gov;

 - Request official grade transcripts from all colleges previously attended.
 Transcripts must be received directly from the previously attended college to Glen Oaks Registration Office.

 Veterans may be certified for a maximum of 62 hours (the exception being the prior approval of a change of program by the Veterans Administration).
 This includes any credits earned for military courses training, attendance at other institutions, CLEP scores, etc. accepted for credit at Glen Oaks.